onlinedevschool/guides/source/build-a-vending-machine.md

 ```

 Why even put the reader in if I am only going to then hide it?
 Isn't that a bit dickteasish?
 The long and short of that would be, no. It is indeed useful, because I am a lazy bastard and constantly typing *@* all the time is tiring.
 So by leaving this ```attr_reader``` in our class but making it private means our class can refer to ```@items``` through a method call ```items``` which isn't just about saving teh single character.
 It is about making all the the internal and external communication interface, *normalized* which just means _fuck the snowflakes_.

+In the words of Chuck:

+> You are not special.
+You're not a beautiful and unique snowflake.
+You're the same decaying organic matter as everything else.
+We're all part of the same compost heap.
+We're all singing, all dancing crap of the world.

+Yeah, fuck those snowflake mother fuckers!

 ## An Instance Method